onesimus-systems/onesimus-systems.github.io/dandelion/api/index.md

 The `module` field is simply the module that was requested.
 Example, `logs`, `cheesto`.

 The `data` field is where the good stuff is.
 This can range from a string, to a JS object.
 You will have to refer to the documentation for each endpoint to know what kind of data to expect.

+The `requestTime` field is how long the API call took to complete.
+This time does not include the time for setup and teardown the request.
+Added in v6.1.0.

 API Enpoints
 ------------